JuanOlaya/Virtual-Reality/README.md

 - Car Controller

 ### 3. Software Patterns
 OSVR, as VR framework, allows use concepts such Interactive Item and Eye Raycaster.
-In order, to use these concepts properly is crucial to take into account.

-Add the VR Eye Raycaster script to only one GameObject.
+In order, to use these concepts properly is crucial to add the VR Eye Raycaster script to only one GameObject.
 For instance, add it to the camera GameObject.
-Add VR Interactive Item script to each GameObject.
+Also, add VR Interactive Item script to each GameObject.

-Activity: Identify the software patterns that have been used by these concepts/scripts.
+Assignment: Identify the software patterns that have been used by these concepts/scripts.
 Recommended Book: [Game Programming Patterns, Nystrom (2014) - Web version](http://gameprogrammingpatterns.com/contents.html)

 ### 4. Class Diagram

-Elaborate a Class Diagrama.
+Assignment: Elaborate a Class Diagrama.
 Recommended Book: [Object-Oriented Software Engineering: Practical Software Development Using UML and Java](https://www.amazon.com/Object-Oriented-Software-Engineering-Practical-Development/dp/0077109082)

 ### 5. Build and Run
-5.1.
  Generate an Android app of the developed project in Unity.
 5.2.
 Run the app in an Android device.

 In order to enhance the performance of the App, setup the Texture Compression in the Build Settings, as is shown in the following image: